torufuruya/torufuruya.github.io/README.md

 ## Greeting

 **Nice to e-meet you!** My name is Toru.
-I am a Software Engineer, Mobile App Developer and Lover of :beer:.
+I am a Software Engineer, Mobile App Developer and Lover of 🍺.
 I am a fan of technology and programming.
 I’m also loving football, coffee and of course 🍣.
 I'm based in Tokyo now and looking forward to working with you wherever you are!

 ## Summary